15 Best Hiking Boots for Men Tested and Fully Reviewed

 Not great for wide feet

-2. Lowa Renegade GTX
+3. Lowa Renegade GTX 10

 Vibram outsoles mix rubber with hard lugs to provide reliable grip in a variety of conditions.

-Similar to the Salomon Quest, these hiking boots require very little time to break in.
-Users not they are very comfortable right out of the box and the adjustable lace system is great for accommodating a variety of foot sizes and shapes.
-They are reported to run a bit small and the company recommends ordering a half size up.
+Similar to the Salomon Quest, these hiking boots require very little time to break-in.
+Users, not they are very comfortable right out of the box, and the adjustable lace system is great for accommodating a variety of foot sizes and shapes.
+They are reported to run a bit small, and the company recommends ordering a half size up.

-3. Merrell Moab 2
+4. Merrell Moab 2

-Comfortable for all day wear
+Comfortable for all-day wear

 No break-in period

-Rubber outsoles do not grip all surfaces as well
+Rubber outsoles do not grip all surfaces as well as some others

 Thinner padding through the footbed